Current Projects

 Relevant Publications

 Santo, A.R., Donlan, C.J., Hagen, C.A., Luque, G.M. and Sorice, M.G., 2020.
 Characteristics and motivations of participants and nonparticipants in an at-risk species conservation program.
-Human Dimensions of Wildlife, 26(3):293-301. link
+Human Dimensions of Wildlife, 26(3):293-301.

 Sorice M.G., C. J. Donlan, K. J. Boyle, W. Xu, and S. Gelcich.
 2018.
 Scaling participation in payments for ecosystem services programs.
 PLoS ONE 13(3): e0192211.